Planning out your content or a blog calendar can feel overwhelming.

 Rather than settling for generic keywords with enormous search volume (ex: content marketing – 11,000), top priority here is to find hidden gems with a bigger character count and relatively smaller interest around them (ex: content marketing ideas for use in a campaign – 30).

 While generic keywords with high search volume are better targets to generate organic clicks and perhaps direct sales conversions, long-tail keywords are better suited for blog content creation and substantially easier to rank for.

 Some tools to obtain long-tail keywords and questions from:

 - how to….

 - what, where, when, why, how

 Note down your keywords and corresponding search volumes within the designated tab.
-No harm in keeping even the most irrelevant keywords in this tab as I will later highlight the keywords to use to create content.
+No harm in keeping even the most irrelevant keywords in this tab as we will later highlight the keywords to use to create content.

 Step #4: Group Keywords Together

 Now that you’ve got a complete list, you will need to group relevant keywords together.
 Before you begin, note down the total search volume for this topic at the bottom of the list.